oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Tools/use_library/README.md

 ### Source Code Description

-We have 2 design in this tutorial, each lies in separate sub-folders.
-Both are taking two 27-bit inputs and perform multiplier to produce a 54-bit output.
+This tutorial includes two designs, each in separate sub-directories.
+Both designs multiply two 27-bit inputs together to produce a 54-bit output.
+In `part1_native`, a 27x27 multiplication is described with native C++ code.
-With RTL module, we are able to customize DSP block behaviour in SYCL application and observe the impact on area utilization and performance.
+In `part2_libfunc_call` folder, RTL code is used to customize a DSP block to perform the multiplication more optimally.
+You can observe the impact on area utilization and performance by comparing the two designs.
-In `part1_native` folder, we perform 27x27 multiplier with a native math implemation.
-This is the normal SYCL application we usually implemetion for FPGA application in `part2_libfunc_call` folder, we implement customised DSP block behaviour with a RTL-libary and use it in our SYCL application to perform 27x27 multiplier.
-Files needed are explained in [Use of RTL libraries in SYCL](#Use-of-RTL-libraries-in-SYCL).

-The graphical illustrated the Library Toolchain Creation Process:
+This graphic illustrates the Library Toolchain Creation Process:
 ![](assets/lib_toolchain.svg)

 ### Use of RTL libraries in SYCL